The tipping point — when aging in place stops working

 Start by being honest with your parent, if they're able to have the conversation.
 "I'm noticing that staying at home is becoming harder.
 Let's talk about what we want to do about that."
 Some parents will hear this and feel relief.
 They've been worried too.
 Some will resist.
 Some will get angry.
 But opening the conversation is important because it gives everyone time to think about options and adjust.

 Look at residential options before you're in crisis.
 Visit some assisted living communities.
 Tour skilled nursing facilities.
 Get on waiting lists for places that have long waits.
 You don't have to decide right away, but you'll know what's available and what the options cost.
+Genworth's Cost of Care Survey provides current national and state-level cost data for assisted living, nursing homes, and home care that can help you compare options realistically.
 This knowledge takes some of the terror out of the situation.

 Plan the logistics ahead of time.
 If your parent does need to move, they'll be dealing with a lot of change and loss.
 The more you can handle administratively, the better.
 Get their documents organized.
 Make sure you know what care facilities they prefer.
 Know what their insurance covers.
 Have conversations about what things from home they want to bring with them.

 One of the most important things you can do is preserve your parent's identity and autonomy in the transition.
-They're losing their home.
-That's huge.
-But they're not losing their preferences, their opinions, their choices in how to live.
+They're losing their home, and that's huge.
+But they're not losing their preferences, their opinions, or their choices in how to live.
 Involve them in choosing the new place if possible.
-Let them choose what things they want to bring.
+Let them choose what things they bring.
 Respect their input about what matters to them.
 The loss is real, but their agency in the loss can be preserved.

 Let yourself grieve.
 This is an ending.
 Aging in place was something you tried and it mattered and now it's not working anymore.
 That's a real loss.
 Your grief about that is valid.
 But it's not the same as failure.
 It's the next chapter of supporting your aging parent, and it's going to be different, but you can figure it out.